awsdocs/aws-toolkit-vs-code-user-guide/doc_source/toolkit-navigation.md

 # Navigating the AWS Toolkit for Visual Studio Code<a name="toolkit-navigation"></a>

 This topic describes how to navigate in the AWS Toolkit for Visual Studio Code\.
+Be sure to first [install the toolkit](setup-toolkit.md) before reading this topic\.

 For general information about the Visual Studio Code user interface \(UI\), see the [UI documentation](https://code.visualstudio.com/docs/getstarted/userinterface) for VS Code\.